1 in 1,000 children suffers from hemiplegia or hemiparesis. In the United States, this figure totals to over 70,000 children.

 Special eyewear and other sensory aids may be prescribed to help your child function more easily in day-to-day life.
 Psychological counseling is often recommended to help children deal with the effects of their hemiplegia and hemiparesis.

-Contact NeuroHealth Arlington Heights today to learn more about testing and counseling for children with hemiplegia, hemiparesis, and any other neurological disorder.
-We work with your child’s health care team to assess the condition and promote safe treatment options.
+Contact NeuroHealth Arlington Heights today to receive testing and counseling services, as well as facts about hemiplegia and hemiparesis.
+We will work with your child’s health care team to assess the condition and promote safe treatment options.